Hamiltonian Monte Carlo (HMC)

 Autocorrelation Function (ACF)

-Blue line: ACF for \(x_1\) parameter.
-Red line: ACF for \(x_2\) parameter.
-The lag range adapts automatically—showing where the ACF crosses zero plus 33% additional lags to verify convergence to independence.
+Blue line: ACF for \(x_1\).
+Red line: ACF for \(x_2\).
+The lag range extends to where the ACF first crosses zero, plus 33% more lags to confirm it stays near zero.

 Performance Metrics